The Voice of the Anti-Imperialist Movement from

 $prayer responds from Pennsylvania: Our comrades here in the PADOC would rather be focused on going at each other and being on the C.O.’s side and doing a bunch of nonsense, it’s sad.
 Our comrades aren’t even focused on their own lives like they should be instead of worrying what others are doing.
 They oppress their other comrades like they’re the oppressor, like they’re not oppressed by the oppressors too.
 The oppressing comrades do what the oppressors want them to do so they take the heat off of their own backs and put it on their own comrades’ backs.
 Like I really can’t believe all of the OPPRESSION between comrades, it’s really sad.
 Like the oppressing comrades call us (who stand against the criminals of permission “cops”) rats, but look at what they’re doing, they’re doing the oppressors’ bidding.
 So who’s the real rat?
 They are, aren’t they, since they’re doing the oppressors’ bidding right?
 They really need to ask themselves who’s the rat.
 We’re supposed to stand up to our oppressors, not stand with them against our own comrades.
 Am I right or am I wrong?

 MIM(Prisons) adds: We also published a report in February from a Tennessee prisoner being extorted by a drug gang that was protected by staff.
-Ali-al haf’s article really struck a cord with our readers, indicating the state of affairs across the prisons systems on occupied Turtle Island.
+Ali-al haf’s article really struck a chord with our readers, indicating the state of affairs across the prison systems on occupied Turtle Island.
 This relates to our campaign: Stop Snitching, Stop Collaborating, where comrades have repeatedly pointed out that you can’t snitch on pigs.
 These prisoners described above are collaborating with the enemy.

 But lumpen orgs working with the imperialists is not a forgone conclusion.
 We know this because there are plenty examples in history of lumpen orgs working on the side of anti-imperialism, especially in the internal colonies of the United $tates.
 We also know this because, as Trauma points out, there is a common material interest in the lumpen coming together for conditions and for respect.
 And as $prayer says, most prisoners should be comrades on the same side.
 We can make that happen through education and organization.
 We must build institutions that serve the interests of the lumpen better than the state does, to win over the masses.